-For the average Firestick user, it’s generally not necessary to add any extra storage.
+For the average Firestick user, adding any extra storage is generally unnecessary.
 The Firestick performs well, without any issues, with as many as 20 different applications installed.

-However, Firesticks only come with 8GB of storage space.
-But, when you take into account Amazon’s pre-installed apps and space the operating system takes up, you’re left with an average of 5.5GB useable space.
+However, Firesticks only come with 8GB of storage space*.
+But, when you consider Amazon’s pre-installed apps and the space the operating system takes up, you’re left with an average of 5.5GB of usable space.

 Additionally, some users have IPTV applications installed, free streaming apps or games which can take up a lot of space.
 Especially if those apps are used to record, download or have large game files.

-If you find yourself constantly running out of space and getting a low storage warning then you may want to think about increasing your storage.
+If you constantly run out of space and get a low storage warning, consider increasing your storage.